 - We comply with state law.
-RCW 28A.150.300 and WAC 392-400-235 (3) and Issaquah School District Policy 3303 all of which prohibit the use of corporal punishment. - During the 2014-15 school year there was no reported case of staff behavior inconsistent with the district policy on corporal punishment.
+RCW 28A.150.300 and WAC 392-400-235 (3) and Issaquah School District Regulation 3303 all of which prohibit the use of corporal punishment. - During the 2015-16 school year there was one reported case of staff behavior inconsistent with the district Regulation on corporal punishment.
+The matter was investigated by the Executive Director of Compliance and Legal Affairs and the staff member was fully exonerated.